 - 1 ¼ cups water

-- 2 tbsp chocolate frosting (I used Pillsbury Supreme Chocolate Fudge Frosting)
+- 2 tablespoon chocolate frosting (I used Pillsbury Supreme Chocolate Fudge Frosting)

 - 12 oz Chocolate Candy Melts

-- 1 tsp Coconut oil (to thin the chocolate out before coating)
+- 1 teaspoon Coconut oil (to thin the chocolate out before coating)

 - ½ cup Sprinkles (of choice)